FP Carmignac European Leaders Fund

 Stocks are ranked on five historic factors, then weighted – according to a pre-defined coefficient – so to get a global score which is ultimately representative of that specific stock within the universe.
 The lower the score, the better.

 This financial screen aims to identify companies with the most attractive long-term growth prospects.
-It favors companies with a longer track record of high and stable profitability but not only.
-Indeed, stocks with a score above the median score of the investment universe are excluded a priori, but exceptions exist.
+It favours companies with longer track record of high and stable profitability but not only.
+Indeed, stocks with a score above the median score of the investment universe are excluded a priori, but exceptions can exist.

 Additionally, we also aim for the average score of the portfolio to rank in the first quartile of the investment universe.
-Therefore, we could invest in companies that do not meet our criteria but possess attractive prospects.
+Therefore, we could invest in companies that do not have a very long track record but reflect attractive prospects.
 However, these companies cannot be over-represented in the portfolio to an extent that would deteriorate the portfolio’s score below the first quartile threshold.

 This screening points us in the direction where we are likely to find names that meet our philosophy.
 Our process is not a quantitative approach as we follow up with fundamental research and analysis which is the backbone of our method.
 It is a starting point for ideas, or a check of financial soundness and of ideas sourced externally.
-The screen does not favor only defensive names – technology, business services, industrials names are all more cyclically exposed but indeed meet the approach.
-Overall, the Financial Filter reduces the stock universe by another 30%.
+The screen does not favour only defensive names – technology, business services, media names are all more cyclically exposed but indeed meet the approach.

 Companies that meet our investment criteria and have sufficient growth potential are considered for inclusion in the portfolio.
 Portfolio construction is the result of stock selection.
 Thus, geographical and sectoral allocation depends mainly on our stock picking capabilities.
 The final selection of securities is guided by our assessment of the underlying business through fundamental analysis, our valuation and the potential investment return based on our risk adjusted price target.
 ESG assessment will also influence the weighting of holdings in the portfolio.

-The portfolio is focused but diversified.
-Each initial position ranges between 1 to 5%, based on the strength of the investment thesis, and as a result of a high conviction approach, the fund manager targets a number of portfolio holdings within a range of 35 to 40 stocks.
+The portfolio is focused but well diversified.
+Each initial position ranges between 1 to 5%, based on the strength of the investment thesis, and as a result of a high conviction, the fund manager targets a number of portfolio holdings within a range of 35 to 40 stocks.

 Risk management is at the heart of the investment process and the construction of the portfolio.
 We are always monitoring our investment cases to check they are developing according to our thesis and if not, then re-assess the investment case thereby seeking to minimise the risk.
-The weighting of holdings in the Fund is continuously monitored and weights are altered when financial and extra-financial assessments change.
+The weighting of holdings in the Fund is continuously monitored and weights are altered when our assessment changes.

 The risk of the portfolio is also monitored by an independent risk control team, who can make recommendations on an ad hoc basis.
 This team also meets every month with the fund managers at our monthly Risk Committee where key risk indicators of the portfolio are reviewed.